ARC-MARKET/lycheejs/lycheejs/guides/quickstart/installation.md

 space at `/opt/lycheejs`.
 16GB are recommended to have a fully working AI knowledge integration.

-Depending on the internet connection speed the installation will take a couple minutes (needs to download ca. 800MB zip file of runtime binaries which is hosted in the releases section of the [lycheejs](https://github.com/cookiengineer/lycheejs/releases) repository).

 **Notes**:

 - Windows 10 is supported via Windows Subsystem for Linux (WSL) and Ubuntu.